shidalgo12/-Python-Challenge/README.md

 # Python Scripts

 ## Financial Analysis
-Python scripts created for analyzing the financial records sourced in a .csv file.
+Python scripts created to analyze the financial records sourced in a .csv file.
 The dataset is composed of two columns: Date and Profit/Losses.

 CALCULATIONS: